William E. Rodriguez: Political career

 Rodriguez joined the Socialist Party of America from shortly after his graduation of high school.

 Rodriguez made a first unsuccessful attempt at winning election to the Chicago City Council in April 1910, running in Ward 20 as part of a slate of 35 Socialist candidates.
 Only 324 votes were recorded for Rodriguez in this inaugural effort.

 In April 1911, Rodriguez was the Socialist candidate for Mayor of Chicago.
 In this race he garnered slightly less than 25,000 votes, trailing the major party candidates by over 135,000 each.

 Rodriguez moved into the 15th Ward of Chicago, located in the city's northwest, and ran for Chicago City Council in 1914.
-When the Republican victor of that race died suddenly not long after the election, Rodriguez announced his candidacy in the special election to fill the now-vacant seat.
-Rodriguez won the race for the remainder of the term with a plurality, and subsequently was reelected to a full term in 1916.
-He was the first hispanic member of the Chicago City Council.
+While Rodriguez lost, the Republican victor of that election died soon afterwards triggering a special election in 1915 to fill the now-vacant seat.
+Rodriguez announced his candidacy in the special election, and won the race for the remainder of the term with a plurality, as did fellow Socialist John C. Kennedy in the 27th Ward.
+Rodriguez was subsequently was reelected to a full term in 1916.
+Rodriguez was the first hispanic member of the Chicago City Council.

 As a Chicago City Council member, Rodriguez targeted the city's transit companies, which he charged were making exorbitant profits and billing the public for unnecessary "public service messages" in the press.